-The outstanding unpaid principal balance of our jumbo-conforming and high-balance loans was \$145.0 billion, or 5.2% of our single-family conventional guaranty book of business as of December 31, 2014 compared with \$142.3 billion, or 5.0% of our single-family conventional guaranty book of business as of December 31, 2013.
-The standard conforming loan limit for a one-unit property was \$417,000 in 2014 and 2013.
+The outstanding unpaid principal balance of our jumbo-conforming and high-balance loans was \$149.1 billion, or 5.4% of our single-family conventional guaranty book of business as of December 31, 2015, compared with \$145.0 billion, or 5.2% of our single-family conventional guaranty book of business as of December 31, 2014.
+The standard conforming loan limit for a one-unit property has been \$417,000 since 2006.
 From 2008 to 2011, our loan limits were higher in specified high-cost areas, reaching as high as \$729,750 for one-unit properties; however, our loan limits for loans originated after September 30, 2011 decreased in specified high-cost areas to an amount not to exceed \$625,500 for one-unit properties.
 Our current loan limits apply to all new acquisitions; therefore, we cannot refinance any of our existing loans that are above our current loan limits.
 See "Business-Our Charter and Regulation of Our Activities-Charter Act-Loan Standards" for additional information on our loan limits.